Wered6/UE5-StyleGuide/README.md

 These questions and more can all be answered when functions are named appropriately.

 <a name="3.3.1.1"></a>
-<a name="bp-funcs-naming-verbs"></a>
+<a name="bp-funcs-verb-rule"></a>

-#### 3.3.1.1 All Functions Should Be Verbs
+#### 3.3.1.1 Verb rule
+All functions should be verbs.

-All functions and events perform some form of action, whether its getting info, calculating data, or causing something to explode.
+All functions and events perform some form of action, whether it's getting info, calculating data, or causing something to explode.
 Therefore, all functions should all start with verbs.
 They should be worded in the present tense whenever possible.
 They should also have some context as to what they are doing.